zchen163/Stereo-Correspondence/readme.md

 $ python other_images.py
 this will generate all images for disparity map under other topics.
 The output images will stored in a folder named 'topic_output' (e.g. flower_output).

-## Code printout
-The experiment.py will generate print out of the metrics for comparison.
-The format is: print('-----------') print('image: ', i) print('Correct Rate: {:5.2f}'.format(corr_rate)) print('Average of SAD: {:5.2f}'.format(abs_diff))

-Those values are used for evaluation of disparity algorithms, compared to ground truth.
-Now logging printouts are suppressed.
-However, both experiment.py and other_images.py can generate logging info from the pymaxflow.fastmin module for debugging purpose, if activates all lines contains 'logging.basicConfig(level=logging.INFO)'.